-Figure 2.9: Three-tier Web Application The three-tier web application architecture is a very popular architecture choice.
+Figure 2.9: Three-tier Web Application

+The three-tier web application architecture is a very popular architecture choice.
+It's an example of the layered architecture discussed above.
 The client's browser sends an HTTP request to an HTTP server (e.g. apache).
 The HTTP server then sends the request to the app server (e.g. a Python backend) for processing in which it may create a query to the database server.
 The database returns data to the app server that sends the results to the HTTP server which then forwards it to the browser.
 The sequential nature of this architecture is a type of layer architecture seen earlier in the search engine example.

 These tiered architectures can use more or fewer than 3 layers depending on their setup.
 Modern web applications will take the Application tier and split it into multiple tiers.
 A very common architecture for web apps uses HTTP for the user, PHP or J2EE for the app server, and then a database for the bottom tier.
-The divide between user and server is not set in stone as we saw in the previous section.
-2.2.4 Edge-Server Systems
+The divide between user and server is different depending on the context as we saw in the previous section.